steveoliver/steveoliver.github.io/_posts/2017-11-09-drupal-commerce-2-apply-coupons-from-url-arguments.md

 Two things need to happen:

-1. Look for coupon codes in a specific URL argument (`?coupons=ABC123,DEF456`) and save them to the users's session.
+1. Look for coupon codes in a specific URL argument (`?coupons=ABC123,DEF456`) and save them to the user's session.
 2. Implement an order processor that can check for those codes and apply them to an order (if and when an order/cart exists for the session).

 ## Step 1: Listen for the KernelEvents::REQUEST event